La Quinta Election Results

 Also part of the current City Council is John Pena, Kathleen Fitzpatrick, Robert Radi and Steve Sanchez

-Below are election results for the races in La Quinta as of 11:00 pm:
+Below are election results for the races in La Quinta as of Wednesday at 9:00am:

 Mayor: